 The museum or art institute as public space with unique sounding character, often designed transparent white cube architecture, with curated strategies to regulate the numbers of visitors, the rhythms of their movements, specific (educational) groups, specific presentations, specific art forms and collections, with its own contexts, rules for experiencing the exhibitions, rebuilding exhibition area’s and mission in a specific place, location, city.

 The mission to be an inclusive art institute to inspire all kinds of visitors including the sense disabled, vulnerable elderly and others reinforces the need to contemplate the museum experience from a multi sensory (hearing) perspective; researching the possibilities of all the senses, the “higher” as well as the “lower” senses in proved or innovative combinations.
 It offers the possibility to enhance the museum experience and making it more valuable for all kinds of visitors, as we come together in connection with sounds, senses when interchanging our cultural identities.

 We can start to revalue the sounds, soundscapes of the exhibition (spaces) as an essential part of the museum ambiance, the impression and experience of being in the museum or gallery as semi public space.
 By documenting the sounds and soundscapes in the museum properly, giving the possibility to relisten, rethink, rehear, reexperience and research the changes in time and or in different cultures.
 The sounds of exhibitions in the museum or art institute are changing every moment and through the years.
-They become resonating and resounding contemporary parts of the art climate, the curators and directors strategy, the expectations of the public, commercial needs, rules for the public, the technical developments of sounding and recording media, art history, cultural and political changes and more.
+They become resonating and resounding contemporary parts of the art climate, the curators and directors strategy, the expectations of the public, commercial needs, rules for the public, the technical developments of sounding and recording media, art history, cultural, inclusive and political changes and more.
 They are part of our cultural sonic heritage.

 2014 live performance 24 H Amsterdam, mooie ten-toon-stelingen: here

 (example soundscape with sounds from the “beautiful sounding exhibitions” – archive)